kapshaul/LLM-finetune-vuln-detection/README.md

 ## Overview

 The original research utilized LoRA, a technique that involves adding adapters within layers for fine-tuning.
 During this process, the original model parameters are `frozen`, and only the adapters are trained, making the training process more cost-effective.

-In our project, we adopted QLoRA, which first quantizes the large language model (LLM) to a `4-bit float` to reduce its size, making it more manageable.
+Additionally, in our project, we adopted QLoRA, which first quantizes the large language model (LLM) to a `4-bit float` to reduce its size, making it more manageable.
 After quantization, it applies the LoRA technique.

 <div align="center">